kwant-project/kwant/doc/source/tutorial/tutorial4.rst

    :func:`plot <kwant.plotter.plot>` for more details.

- - In a lattice with more than one basis atom, you can always act either on all sublattice at the same time, or on a single sublattice only.
+ - In a lattice with more than one basis atom, you can always act either on all sublattices at the same time, or on a single sublattice only.

    For example, you can add lattice points for all sublattices in the current example using::